Karthik-B-06/RN-AnimatedTextInput/README.md

 - [ ] Add ref to autofocus TextInput on Tap
 - [ ] Create an npm package
 - [ ] Refactor FormField and TextInputWrapper

+## :v: Contributing

+Pull requests are always welcome!
+Feel free to open a new GitHub issue for any changes that can be made.